wgross/TreeStore.Core/src/TreeStore.DictionaryFS/readme.md

 Alternatively you may just return `null`.

 To provide a dynamic parameters for an operation you have to override these methods and return a populated [RuntimeDefinedParameterDictionary](https://docs.microsoft.com/en-us/dotnet/api/system.management.automation.runtimedefinedparameterdictionary).
-Alternativly a class with annotated properties may be returned:
+Alternatively a class with annotated properties may be returned:

 ```csharp
 public class Parameters